Bioidentical Hormone Therapy

 Based upon my history and symptoms, Dr. Murakami told me that I fit all the regular criteria for chronic Lyme: started out like a flu, mysterious illness, multiple doctors, misdiagnosed or no diagnosis, symptoms ebb and flow in cycles, and no treatments have ever really helped.
 He strongly recommended that I get tested.
 In 2012, I saw my family medical doctor and went through the usual public health testing for Lyme.
 As expected, the ELISA result came back negative, so I sent blood samples to two U.S. specialty laboratories for comprehensive Lyme testing.
 The results came back definitive for Lyme disease, a compromised immune system and co-infections.

-I had been a high functioning person with chronic infection for 32 years.
+I had been a high functioning person with chronic infection for over 30 years.
 Unfortunately, in 2014, Lyme disease reared its ugly head as it can often do years or decades after the initial infection.
 It left me bedridden for many months and suffering with severe rheumatoid arthritis.
 After three years of this devastating disease, I have experienced significant recovery, not complete but well on its way, slow and constant.

 My story does not stop there, however,...